Signals of strong parity violation in deep inelastic scattering: Formalism

 where $\alpha$ is the fine structure constant, $y$ is the inelasticity, $x_B$ is the Bjorken variable, $Q^2$ is the negative of the 4-momentum transfer squared of the scattering, $R = 2Mx_B/Q$, and $Y_\pm = 1\pm(1-y)^2$.
 For convenience, we explicitly separated the terms proportional to $\lambda$, the helicity of the electron or positron.
-More details about the derivation of this expression are given in the Supplemental Material.
+More details about the derivation of this expression are given in Appendix~\ref{a:xsec}.